TXF Export: What to Expect

 Dates labeled "Various"

 If a donation is marked as recurring or “various dates,” TXF uses 12/31 of the tax year.
-This is a TXF limitation.
-If your tax software allows it, change the date to “Various” after import.
+This is a TXF limitation not a Charity Record limitation.
+If your tax software allows it, you can change the date to “Various” after import.

 Other TXF limitations